 --All of the above completed PLUS. . .

 It needs to go in a VERY SPECIFIC AND EXACT ORDER!

 --Eventually, you will need to enclose a check to the IRS for $850.00.

 PLEASE NOTE: I have a set of four documents to use as “Templates,” “a Guide” or a “shell” of each of these documents.
-I am happy to provide them for no charge by request of firstname.lastname@example.org.
-BUT if I am helping you, PLEASE allow me to make the electronic changes.
+If I am helping you, PLEASE allow me to make the electronic changes.